-Serve warm as a side or chilled on a cheese plate or salad, Maple-Roasted Cardamom-Spiced Carrots and Apples are slightly sweet, with just a hint of warm spices and herbs.
+Serve warm as a side or chilled on a cheese plate, Maple-Roasted Cardamom-Spiced Carrots and Apples are slightly sweet, with just a hint of warm spices and herbs.
 Double the recipe to feed a small crowd.
 This recipe is vegetarian, vegan and gluten free.

 Y’all, I’m in full Thanksgiving/Holiday mode!
 OMG.
 Already!?